okta/okta.github.io/_source/_posts/2018-03-01-develop-microservices-jhipster-oauth.md

 title: "Develop a Microservices Architecture with OAuth 2.0 and JHipster"
 author: mraible
 description: "This post shows you how to use JHipster to create a microservices architecture based on Spring Boot, Spring Security, and OAuth."
-tags: [jhipster, microservices, spring-boot, spring-security, oidc, oauth]
+tags: [jhipster, microservices, spring boot, spring-boot 2.0, spring security, oidc, oauth]
 tweets:
 - "Learn how to use JHipster to create a microservices architecture based on Spring Boot, Spring Security, and OAuth → "
 - "Did you know @java_hipster makes it easy to build microservice applications with @springboot and @angular?
 You can even use its @oauth_2 support to add SSO! "
 - "Wanna get started with @java_hipster and a microservices architecture based on @springboot and @springsecurity?
 We have just the 🎫!
 We'll even show you how to deploy it to @heroku! "
 ---

 JHipster is a development platform to generate, develop, and deploy Spring Boot + Angular web applications and Spring microservices.
 It supports using many types of authentication: JWT, session-based, and OAuth 2.0.
-In its 5.0 release, it'll also add React as a UI option.
-The 5.0 version is under active development and will likely be released in the next few months.
+In its 5.0 release, it added React as a UI option.

 {% img blog/microservices-jhipster-oauth/what-is-jhipster.png alt:"Spring Boot + Angular = JHipster" width:"800" %}{: .center-image }